Training for FIRST mentors, coaches and parents

 Are you a FIRST mentor, coach or parent feeling like you have no idea how to help your team?
 We are honored to offer training to help you out.
 We have several options:

 We will be arranging FIRST-specific training in engineering at several sites in California in the fall.
-Two-hour courses we plan to offer are:
+Topics will include:

 What Could Go Wrong?
 Predicting failures before they happen.
 This workshop will discuss how to design a FIRST robot to minimize failures, using a mix of standard failure mode analysis and experience with FRC robots.